PsiLupan/FRAY/README.md

+# Work on FRAY is currently ceased.
+See https://github.com/doldecomp/Melee for ongoing work.

 [![Build Status](https://www.travis-ci.org/PsiLupan/FRAY.svg?branch=master)](https://www.travis-ci.org/PsiLupan/FRAY)
 # What is FRAY?
 FRAY is a intended to be a recompilable version of the Super Smash Bros.
 Melee NTSC 1.02 DOL (or DOLphin executable).
 The term "fray" itself is a synonym to "melee," as I prefer not to infringe on "brawl" or the original game's name.